 Produced from 2001 to 2009, the Lamborghini Murciélago is fast, stylish, and pricey to maintain.
 An oil change for the Lamborghini Murcielago costs around $2,000 and should be changed every 9,000 miles, give or take.
 The engine holds 3.43 gallons of oil – the best type of oil used for the Lamborghini is Castrol 10W-60, which can help keep the car running smoothly.
 The maintenance ranges mostly from the type of model you have – a new transmission can likely cost upwards of $50,000 if a replacement is necessary.

 Aston Martin DB9

 Even though the repair costs to properly maintain an Aston Martin DB9 are significantly lower than the other vehicles on this list, they are still much higher than that of your everyday automobiles.
-An oil change can typically cost about $400.
+Rolling in at a mere $400 per oil change, the Aston Martin DB9 is one of the more reasonable cars on this list in terms of maintenance costs.
+That’s still five times the cost of an oil change on a normal car, but we figure that’s a small price to pay to drive one of the most gorgeous vehicles ever built.
+The manufacturer recommends using Mobil 1 synthetic 0W-40 oil once a year or every 10,000 miles, whichever comes first.
 Experts estimate that the annual maintenance cost of these vehicles is around $2,000.
 Additionally, if you don’t properly maintain your DB9, the repair costs will be through the roof, because of the exclusivity and rarity of Aston Martin parts.
-A common engine part can cost well over a $1,000 for this European luxury vehicle.

 Trustworthy and Experienced